skagankose/insan-ve-mekan-journal-app/README.md

 A lightweight, editor-friendly web application for the academic journal **İNSAN VE MEKAN**.
 It streamlines **submission**, **peer review**, **issue building**, and **publishing** with a clean UI, bilingual content (TR/EN), and role-based workflows (Author, Reviewer, Editor, Admin).

-> 📝 Tip: This README is structured as a living document.
-Keep it close to the code and update sections marked with **TODO** as you evolve the app.

 ---

 ## Table of Contents